 Changes in the Trail Since Our Experience

-On the descent to Åndalsnes, you have the option to walk out to the Rampestreken viewpoint, definitely worth your time.
+You also have the option to walk out to the Rampestreken viewpoint.
 Why not have one final, amazing view before arriving back in Åndalsnes?
+This viewpoint is located a short walk downhill from the gondola top station.

 Rampestreken Viewpoint